amgdevelopers/anderson-assets/README.md

 # Anderson HTML5 Assets
 Simple Laravel 5.8 application that gives you the ability to create a public link for an uploaded HTML5 banner.
-Your uploaded zip file needs to contain an index.html and all assets used for the ad in the root of the folder.
+Your uploaded zip file must contain an index.html file and all assets used for the ad.

+## Installation
+1. Clone or fork this repository on your system
+2. run `composer install`
+3. run `php artisan storage:link`

 ## User Registration
 Registration for the app is handled via the command line using `php artisan user:create`.
 You will be asked for the email and password for the user.
 If the email is already registered the user will be updated with the password provided.